jaybird1291/cyber/content/posts/graphite-caught/index.en.md

 ## 4. Getting inside 18.3 (22D63) and 18.3.1 (22D72)

 As iOS 18, Apple added **dmg.aea** which make the diffing different than before, if like me you were used to basic dmg!
 That's why I will provide a micro-guide for this.
-If you're only interested in the technical analysis you can skip to: *write*
+If you're only interested in the technical analysis you can skip to step 5.

 1. **Download the two iOS versions**
 ```shell